ingridcriistine/ingridcriistine/README.md

 ###

-<p align="left">🏛️ I'm studying Systems Analysis and Development at UFPR.<br>🖥️ I'm a Digital Solutions apprentice at Bosch.<br>📚 I'm currently learning about Databases, Java and other content.<br>❤ Music and books are therapy.</p>
+<p align="left">🏛️ I'm studying Systems Analysis and Development at UFPR.<br>🖥️ I'm work with Digital Solutions at Bosch.<br>📚 I'm currently learning about Databases, Java and other content.<br>❤ Music and books are therapy.</p>

 ###